edhowland/searchbench/README.md

 - ack
 - ag (Also known as the Silver Searcher)
 - rg <https://github.com/BurntSushi/ripgrep>

+### Note on flags used for some tools

+In the case of the 'ag' tool, we pass the '--no-affinity' flag in order to prevent some error or warning.

+In the case of the fd tool, we pass the '-H -I' flags to simulate the behaviour of the find and locate or mlocate programs.
+Normally, 'fd' will skip hidden files and any pattens in '.gitignore' files.
+These flags suppress this behaviour to more closely match that of find, locate and mlocate.

 ## A pure Apples to Apples test